Good Clinical Practice Resources

 - If you want your study to remain blinded or will not be using patients’ names to order tests, they MUST be ordered in the ‘Research File’ located in VISTA.
 Generic instructions for doing so are here: VISTA ordering instructions.

 - Lab results ordered in VISTA are not uploaded to CPRS.
 You must follow the generic retrieval instructions to gather your research lab results.
 Please work with the Lab Research Coordinator to personalize these instructions for your study.

 Please call or email the Lab Research Coordinator with any questions.

-It is important to the success of your research to work with PVAMC services at the very earliest time point in the preparation of a research study.
+It is important to the success of your research to work with VAPORHCS services at the very earliest time point in the preparation of a research study.

-If - at the time of grant proposal and/ or industry-sponsored or national cooperative assessment of the Portland VA site – you intend to utilize the PVAMC Research Pharmacy for preparation, storage, dispensing and disposal of investigational drugs, it is imperative that you contact Research Pharmacy staff.
+If - at the time of grant proposal and/ or industry-sponsored or national cooperative assessment of the VAPORHCS site – you intend to utilize the VAPORHCS Research Pharmacy for preparation, storage, dispensing and disposal of investigational drugs, it is imperative that you contact Research Pharmacy staff.

 Research Pharmacy staff must ensure adequate equipment and storage space for every study and are also willing to fully and sufficiently support your study by problem solving in advance of any foreseeable concerns.
 Please contact the Research Pharmacy at:

 - Prior to study initiation, study coordinator and PI must meet with Research Pharmacy staff to discuss study specific requirements and dispensing process.